Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: The Capacity Issue

-One natural speculation about the low robustness of the compressed models is due to their low capacity.
-To disentangle the two important factors that influence the model performance, we compare distilled models with Uncased-l6, which is trained only using pre-training.
+One natural speculation about the low robustness of compressed models is due to their low capacity (i.e., smaller size).
+To disentangle the two important factors that influence model performance, i.e., low capacity and compression, we compare distilled models with Uncased-l6, which is trained only using pretraining.
 The results are given in Table~\ref{tab:knowledge-distillation}.
-The results indicate that Uncased-l6 has better generalization ability over MNLI and FEVER two tasks.
-Take also structured pruning for example, although the three pruned models in Table\ref{tab:structured-pruning} have the same model size, their generalization accuracy is different.
-These results indicate that the low robustness of the compressed model is not entirely due to their low capacity, and the compression plays a significant role.
+The results indicate that Uncased-l6 has better generalization ability over the MNLI and FEVER two tasks.
+Take structured pruning as an example; although the three pruned models in Table\ref{tab:structured-pruning} have the same model size, their generalization accuracy is different.
+These results indicate that the low robustness of compressed models is not entirely due to their low capacity, and compression plays a significant role.